 Consolidated net sales increased 39.6% to \$8.5 billion in the first three quarters of 1996 from \$6.1 billion in the first three quarters of 1995.
-Microsoft Windows 95 was launched in the third quarter of 1995, and sales of Microsoft Windows 95 accounted for \$289.1 million of consolidated net sales in the first three quarters of 1995.
+Microsoft Windows 95 was launched in the third quarter of 1995 and sales of Microsoft Windows 95 accounted for \$289.1 million of consolidated net sales in the first three quarters of 1995.
 The increase in worldwide net sales was attributable to growth in the microcomputer products industry in general, the addition of new customers, increased sales to the existing customer base, and expansion of the Company's product offerings.

 Net sales from U.S. operations increased 38.3% to \$5.9 billion in the first three quarters of 1996 from \$4.3 billion in the first three quarters of 1995.
 In addition to the factors above that impacted net sales worldwide, U.S. net sales were positively impacted by the strong growth in Ingram Alliance sales.
 Net sales from European operations increased 40.8% to \$1.7 billion in the first three quarters of 1996 from \$1.2 billion in the first three quarters of 1995.
 Other international net sales increased 46.9% to \$799.8 million in the first three quarters of 1996 from \$544.5 million in the first three quarters of 1995, principally due to the growth in net sales from the Company's Canadian operations.
 In the first three quarters of 1996, net sales from U.S. operations accounted for 70.0% of consolidated net sales, net sales from European operations accounted for 20.6% of consolidated net sales.
-In the first three quarters of 1995, net sales from U.S. operations accounted for 70.6% of consolidated net sales from European operations accounted for 20.4% of consolidated net sales, and other international net sales accounted net sales, net sales from European operations accounted for 20.4% of consolidated net sales, and other international net sales accounted net sales, net sales from of the lower gross margin Ingram Alliance business, which more than offset an increase in worldwide purchase discounts and rebates from the Company's suppliers.
+In the first three quarters of 1995, net sales from U.S. operations accounted for 70.6% of consolidated net sales, net sales from European operations accounted for 20.4% of consolidated net sales, and other international net sales accounted for 9.0% of consolidated net sales.

 Cost of sales as a percentage of net sales increased to 93.2% in the first three quarters of 1996 from 93.0% in the first three quarters of 1995.
-This increase was largely attributable to competitive pricing pressures, especially in Europe, and the increase as a percentage of net sales
+This increase was largely attributable to competitive pricing pressures, especially in Europe, and the increase as a percentage of net sales of the lower gross margin Ingram Alliance business, which more than offset an increase in worldwide purchase discounts and rebates from the Company's suppliers.